hpowell20/goeuro-api-test/README.md

 ## Overview

-This application is a command line utility intended to test the GoEuro Location JSON API.
+This application is a command line utility used to test the GoEuro Location JSON API.
 The application runs on Java 8 and produces a CSV file using the data returned from the API.

 ## Configuring and Running the Project